ferdinand-koenig/resmetric/README.md

 resmetric-cli --lin-reg --lin-reg-dips --bars --calc-res-over-time ./example/fig.json
 ```
 In this result, the green trace just has one dip and therefore only one measure for a metric.
 Hence, &alpha;_u cannot
-be calculated and is also not dsplayed.
+be calculated and is also not displayed.

 ## Comment on execution times